xXAI-botXx/3xM/README.md

 - **TimeLimit** <br>Time (in seconds) until the scene will be frozen and rendered, whether some items are still moving or not.
 - **MinSize** <br>The minimum size of items.
 - **MaxSize** <br>The maximum size of items.

+After adjusting these parameters to your need you have to click the save button and the compile button on the top left.
+Then you can close the window and go back to the level editor window.
+There you can hit the green play button.

 Update: The project is **only available in Windows** because of a used Plugin, called [Victory BP by Rama](https://forums.unrealengine.com/t/ramas-extra-blueprint-nodes-for-ue5-no-c-required/231476).